dlcs/book/API_Reference/storagepolicy.md

 ### maximumTotalSizeOfStoredImages

 The DLCS requires storage capacity to service the images registred by customers.
 This setting governs how much capacity the DLCS can use for a Customer across all the customer's spaces.
-Capacity is affected by image optimsation policy (higher quality = more storage used) and the absolutesize of the images (pixel dimensions).
+Capacity is affected by image optimsation policy (higher quality = more storage used) and the absolute size of the images (pixel dimensions).

 | domain              | range                  | readonly | writeonly |